geekitude/dokuwiki-template-namespaced/README.md

 If you keep LESS formulas based on theme color with `mix` and `darken`, changing theme color value should be a good start and enough in most cases (see https://www.hongkiat.com/blog/less-color-functions/ and https://codepen.io/ryanmargheriti/pen/DpBdXe for more LESS superpowers.
 Note that for wiki consistency, values for `guaranteed dokuwiki color placeholders` and `wiki links` should only be changed if they conflict with theme color.

+### Namespace dependent UI images

+A few Namespaced UI images can be set for the whole wiki (if placed in `wiki` namespace) or just for the namespace they're placed in (and propagated to sub namespaces).
+Here are those UI images that can all be either `jpg`, `gif` or `png` files (sizes given are not mandatory but using larger images can give unpredictible results) :
+* cover (230*300px): used in cover sidebar widget or sub-namespaces index
+* banner (600*90px): shown abov site tools or sub-namespaces index
+* widebanner (1200*250px, in facts any width is fine but not bigger height): shown just below site main navigation bar
+* pattern (no limit but the smaller the better to save bandwidth): website background only loaded and shown with `box` layout

 ### Widgets